mamgad/DVBLab/README.md

-# DVB Lab: Hands-on Web Security with Python & React
+# DVBank Lab: Hands-on Web Security with Python & React
 ## A Practical Guide to Secure Code Review and Web Application Security

-Welcome to DVB Lab, an intentionally vulnerable banking application designed for learning secure code review and web application security.
+Welcome to DVBank Lab, an intentionally vulnerable banking application designed for learning secure code review and web application security.
 This project serves as both a hands-on learning environment and a comprehensive course in identifying, understanding, and fixing security vulnerabilities.

 ## 🎯 Educational Objectives